zalando-incubator/banknote/README.md

 #### Explicit Currency

-For some applications, you'll need a way to specify different currencies without changing number-formatting rules.
-Here's an example of the "en" number-formatting rules, but with Euro:
+For some applications, you’ll need a way to specify different currencies without changing number-formatting rules.
+Here’s an example of the “en” number-formatting rules, but with Euro:

 ```js
 var banknote = require('banknote');